 Who buys annuities, and who is likely to buy them?

 Consumers that want to grow money faster through the tax-deferral method generate an income that can’t be outlived or long-term care assistance.

 Annuities can range from 2 years to 20 years in length.

 How many types of annuities are there?

-Currently, there are 12 types of annuities: immediate, variable, fixed, fixed indexed, long-term care, two-tiered, QLAC, secondary market, structured settlements, Medicaid, charitable gift, and deferred income annuities.
+Currently, there are 12 types of annuities: immediate, variable, fixed, fixed indexed, long-term care, two-tiered, QLAC, secondary market, structured settlements, Medicaid, charitable gifts, and deferred income annuities.

 How do annuity accounts work?

-The Accumulation Value or account value is a contract’s premium, minus voluntary withdrawals and applicable fees or charges, plus any interest earned.
+The Accumulation Value or account value is a contract’s premium minus voluntary withdrawals, applicable fees or charges, and any interest earned.
 The cash surrender value is the owner’s amount when an annuity is surrendered to the insurance company.
 Surrender charges can be applied if surrendered prematurely.
-The nonforfeiture value or guaranteed minimum value is a percentage of a contract’s value minus any voluntary withdrawals, plus interest credited at a rate guaranteed in the contract.
+The nonforfeiture value or guaranteed minimum value is a percentage of a contract’s value minus any voluntary withdrawals, plus interest credited at a guaranteed rate.
 The Guaranteed Lifetime Withdrawal Benefit is the value that determines how much lifetime income can be withdrawn for the contract owner’s lifetime.
 The GLWB is typically a fictitious value and can not be withdrawn or inherited in a lump sum.